djayanna/twilio-webchat-react-app/README.md

 });
 ```

-1. `serverUrl` represents the base server url that the app will hit to initialise the session or refresh the token.
+1. `serverUrl` represents the base url of serverless function that the app will hit to initialise the session or refresh the token.
 2. `theme` can be used to quickly customise the look and feel of the app.
     1. `theme.isLight` is a boolean to quickly toggle between the light and dark theme of Paste.
     2. `theme.overrides` is an object that you can fill with all the theme tokens you want to customise.
 Here's the full [list of tokens](https://paste.twilio.design/tokens/). **Note** remember to change the keys from `kebab-case` to `camelCase`.